How?

 So now it's time to look at transforming existing information technology and apply the Laws of Simplicity, to materially improve everyday processes and tasks.
 From a human perspective this means creating an environment where all of your stakeholders' are allowing Reflection and also where Experimentation is fully encouraged.

-Deep Work.
+Focus on Deep Work.

 If we want to subtract from everyday business processes and tasks, we also need to deal with what has been described as Deep Work6 by Cal Newport in his book of the same title.
 The author here defines Deep Work as: